cpeter/CHIP-SDK/README.md

 ### Login

-In a shell on the host type to following:
+In  the same shell on the host type the following:

-    cd CHIP-SDK
     vagrant ssh

 If everything went well you should see the following prompt:

     vagrant@vagrant-ubuntu-trusty-32:~$

+Now run the setup script that installs the necessary software inside of the virtual machine:

+    cd CHIP-SDK
+    ./setup_ubuntu1404.sh

 ### Shutdown

 If you are still logged into the virtual machine, log out:

-    vagrant@vagrant-ubuntu-trusty-32:~$ exit
+    exit

 Then, in the host-shell type: